RarelyCharlie/rarelycharlie.github.io/_draft/links.md

 A pin indicates a page that is fixed in the menu, overriding the learning algorithm.

-To pin a 7 Cups page to the top of the menu, go to the page and press the thumb tack icon in the toolbar.
+To pin a link to the top of the menu, go to the page and press the thumb tack icon in the toolbar.
 Optionally change the page title.

 To unpin a pinned page, go to the page and press the thumb tack icon again.
 The page remains in the menu if it's a page you often visit.
 Otherwise the page disappears from the menu.

+If you find you need to pin many pages, a better way to manage them might be to use your web browser's bookmarks feature, perhaps in combination with an extension,

 ### <i class="fa fa-star"></i> Star this page